ndejong/terraform-digitalocean-opnsense-image/README.md

  * [OPNsense](https://www.opnsense.org/)
  * [Digital Ocean](https://www.digitalocean.com/)

-Of particular note is the support for the Digital Ocean (OpenStack based) approach to providing Droplets their seed data, including public-IPv4, public-IPv6, private-IPv4, root-sshkey and user-data which is all be parsed and injected into the OPNsense `/conf/config.xml` file at Droplet boot.
-This allows the resulting OPNsense image to be used in Terraform devops automation situations.
+This module provides an boot-time syshook for OPNsense that collects input parameters from the Digital Ocean (Open Stack based) meta-data and applies them to the OPNsense `config.xml` file at boot.
+Config attributes that are managed this way include:-
+ - root user sshkey
+ - Public and Private network interface cards
+ - IPv4 address, subnet, gateway, dns
+ - IPv6 address, subnet, gateway

-Users of the resulting OPNsense can additionally inject standard `user-data` scripts at initial instance boot.
+This allows the resulting OPNsense Droplet Image to be used in regular Terraform devops automation situations.
+Additionally, users of the resulting OPNsense instance can inject `user-data` scripts at initial instance boot, however the system does not include cloudinit, so `user-data` scripts need to be contained `/bin/sh` scripts.

 ## Usage